erodriguezds/RedisMQ/README.md

-# RedisMQ
+# RedisSQ
 ##### :warning: Still in progress.
 Please don't use it in production enviroments... yet

-A Redis module for implementing better and truly reliable message broking within Redis.
+RedisSQ, for Simple Queues, is as simple message broker module for implementing simple and reliable message broking within Redis.

+If you're looking for a more robust Redis-based message broker solution, take a look at [Disque](https://github.com/antirez/disque-module), a distributed and clustered message broker module for Redis.

+Unlike Disque, this module won't require you to have a Redis cluster, neither to use AOF persistance.

 ## Table of contents
 1. [Data Structures](#data-structures)